Configuring Guest Portal

 • NAS Identifier—Enter a string value for RADIUS attribute 32, NAS Identifier, to be sent with RADIUS requests to the RADIUS server.

-• NAS IP Address—Select one of the following options if your Instant On devices are configured in a private network mode.
+• NAS IP Address Assignment—Select one of the following options if your Instant On devices are configured in a private network mode.
 The options below determine how the RADIUS authentication takes place across all networks.
 This option is grayed out if the Instant On AP is configured as a primary Wi-Fi router on the network.
 In which case each AP in the network will send RADIUS requests to the server with a matching Source IP address and NAS IP address.

 1. Use device IP (default)—This is the default setting.
 The RADIUS requests and NAS IP address will originate from each device authenticating the clients.